FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 .. image:: ../img/Workshop/Worksh085.png

-The first action saves the channel data.

 .. image:: ../img/Workshop/Worksh086.png

-The second action calls the Interpolate.exe program from the FLO-2D Pro folder.
-If this process results in an Interpolate.exe error, it is possible to move that file to another location and make sure it is named correctly.
+.. note:: If this process results in an Interpolate.exe error, it is possible to move that Interpolate.exe to another
+          location.
+Sometimes this file is locked by admin rights because it is in the Program Files (x86) directory.

 .. image:: ../img/Workshop/Worksh087.png

-If the interpolation is performed correctly the following message will appear.

-3. Click Import CHAN.DAT and XSEC.DAT to update the channel data in QGIS.
+3. If the interpolation is performed correctly the following message will appear.
+Click Import CHAN.DAT and XSEC.DAT to update the channel data in QGIS.

 .. image:: ../img/Workshop/Worksh088.png